-Many times we’ll see an email message that claims to share a success story.
-Many marketers appear to be sharing stories, particularly success stories.
-But in fact they’re sharing half-stories.
+So you get an email where a business owner appears to be sharing stories.
+But in fact, they’re sharing half-stories.
 They’re leaving out critical information.
 They skip a step.
 Or they take liberties with facts.
+For example:

 Sure, you can start a business without a website.
-But Susan’s not sharing the whole story.
-Her boyfriend, Tony, was a well-known online marketer with a very large, very responsive list.
-Tony introduced Susan to his list, with claims like, “Some of my clients start making money after just a couple of sessions with Susan!”
+But Tina’s not sharing the whole story.
+Her boyfriend, Justin, was a well-known online marketer with a very large, very responsive list.
+Justin introduced Tina to his list, with claims like, “Some of my clients start making money after just a couple of sessions with Tina!”
 He does make a disclaimer about their relationship but he’s very convincing.
-Susan could fill her practice from Tony’s one email.
+Tina could fill her practice from Justin’s one email.

 Janet experienced an abusive encounter with a prospect when she tried to pitch them in person.
 After crying all the way home, she put on her business owner hat and decided things had to be different.